danaesavi/danaesavi.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Postdoctoral Researcher at the University of Copenhagen working with the [LAMP](https://lampgroup.github.io/) group and affiliated with [CoAStaL NLP](https://coastalcph.github.io/) and the [Pioneer Center for AI](https://www.aicentre.dk/).
-My current research focuses on model development, evaluation, and applications of vision-and-language models.
-I completed my Ph.D. in Natural Language Processing at the University of Sheffield (UK), supervised by [Professor Nikos Aletras](http://nikosaletras.com/), with research spanning computational social science, political communication, and multimodal modeling.
-I also hold an MSc in Computer Science from Sheffield and a BSc in Computer Engineering from ITAM (Mexico City).
-Previously, I worked as a Research Associate in the [SheffieldNLP](https://www.sheffield.ac.uk/dcs/research/groups/natural-language-processing) group and as an Applied Scientist Intern at [Amazon Alexa Shopping](https://www.amazon.science/), where I focused on generative language models.
+I am a Postdoctoral Researcher at the University of Copenhagen, working with the [LAMP](https://lampgroup.github.io/) group and affiliated with [CoAStaL NLP](https://coastalcph.github.io/) and the [Pioneer Center for AI](https://www.aicentre.dk/).
+My research focuses on the development, evaluation, and applications of vision-and-language models, with an interest in their safety, robustness, and responsible deployment.

-My research interests lie at the intersection of NLP, vision-and-language modeling, and socially impactful AI.
+I completed my Ph.D. in Natural Language Processing at the University of Sheffield (UK), supervised by [Professor Nikos Aletras](http://nikosaletras.com/), where I worked on computational social science, political communication, and multimodal modeling.
+Previously, I was a Research Associate at [SheffieldNLP](https://www.sheffield.ac.uk/dcs/research/groups/natural-language-processing) and an Applied Scientist Intern at [Amazon Alexa Shopping](https://www.amazon.science/).

-Outside of research, I enjoy yoga and pilates, and I’m passionate about mentoring students—especially women from Latin America and other underrepresented communities in AI.
-I have co-organized LatinX in AI Workshop at NAACL'24 and I am part of the core team of [SomosNLP](https://somosnlp.org/) the Iberomerican NLP community.
+I am broadly interested in NLP, multimodal learning, and safe AI systems.
+Outside of research, I enjoy pilates and learning new languages.
+I am an active member of the LatinX in AI community and an organizer of [SomosNLP](https://somosnlp.org/), an Ibero-American NLP community.

 📧 Email: davi@di.ku.dk